Skip to main content

 Error Response Format

-When an error occurs, the API returns a JSON object with details about what went wrong.
+When an error occurs, the API returns a JSON object with a message describing the problem.

 {